ioos/ioos-atn-data/_docs/ndbc-gts.md

 - Truncate profile identifiers to a maximum of 8 characters, as required by BUFR field constraints

 **Quality Control Note:**
 Standard QARTOD quality control checks are applied to the ocean profile observations (e.g. temperature, salinity) prior to BUFR encoding.
-At present, QARTOD flag values are not yet mapped to BUFR-required quality indicator fields.
+At present, QARTOD flag values are not yet mapped to BUFR-required quality indicator fields, so all GTSPP flags are hardcoded to 0 (unqualified).
 This mapping may be added in a future update.

 ### Encoding Outputs